deepthikarun/agentic-ai-with-crewai/README.md

-This repository contains notebooks from the "Multi-AI Agent Systems with crewAI" course by DeepLearning.AI.
+**### This repository contains notebooks from the "Multi-AI Agent Systems with crewAI" course by DeepLearning.AI.**

-🧠 Project 1: Create Agents to Research and Write an Article In this project, multiple AI agents are orchestrated to collaboratively:
+**Project 1: Create Agents to Research and Write an Article** In this project, multiple AI agents are orchestrated to collaboratively:

-Perform research on a given topic
+* Perform research on a given topic

-Summarize findings
+* Summarize findings

-Write a coherent and structured article
+* Write a coherent and structured article